 Libya is a cash economy and credit cards are seldom used.
-There are a limited number of ATMs in Tripoli and Benghazi.
+There are a number of ATMs in Tripoli and Benghazi.
 Many of these ATMs aren’t very reliable and banks charge high rates for use.
-Some of these machines accept only VISA while others will take both VISA and Mastercard.
+Some of these machines accept only Visa while others will take both Visa and Mastercard.

 Expats withdrawing money in Libya from off-shore banks will want to arrange accounts with major international players; many of the small credit union banks have trouble connecting with the ATMs in Libya.
 Furthermore, it is advised to set a maximum daily limit on the ATM card before relocation as a precaution against theft.